 - Before the crusty area appeared, was your dog already scratching or licking the place?

-Eating healthy isn’t just for humans, but dogs too!
+Eating healthy isn’t just for humans, but for dogs too!
 Making sure your furry best friend’s nutrient requirements are met is important for so many reasons, not least of which is the quality of his skin and coat.
 It’s more than just aesthetics too!
 Healthy, well-hydrated skin and a shiny coat of fur give better protection than dry, inflamed skin and a dull coat.

 Among the most important ingredients for healthy skin and lustrous fur are the omega fatty acids.
 There are two main kinds, and together, they help your dog mount a balanced immune response.
 Omega-6 fatty acids help the immune system react quickly to pathogens, while omega-3 fatty acids stop the immune system from overreacting to pathogens.